 Also, as a mom with a kid with a food allergy, it is really nice to prepare some of our own meals and not have to ask about preparation and ingredients.

 All that to say, an Airbnb apartment in Old Town within walking distance of many sites is a fabulous option when you’re with kids.
 You may not consider it one of our official “things to do in Tbilisi”, but where you stay is important.
-As an Airbnb tip, when you’re selecting your location be sure it had many positive reviews and a history of people staying there.
+As an Airbnb tip, when you’re selecting your location, be sure it has many positive reviews and a history of people staying there.

 1. Mtatsminda Amusement Park

 Mtatsminda.
 The amusement park here is new in the last few years and an awesome activity for kids if they’re tired of visiting beautiful churches and touring Georgian museums.
 It’s a very popular spot for locals with children, not only tourists.
 If you look up the mountain to the Georgian Eiffel Tower (the Tbilisi TV Tower), you may see the Ferris wheel next to it.
 Yes, that’s where the park is located, right up at the top.

 Luckily, you can get there pretty easily by taking the funicular from Old Town up to the top for some fabulous views of the city.
 Or, if you have a child like mine who absolutely refuses to ride the funicular and has an attack of nerves and vertigo just looking at it, you can drive.
 Or rather, have a taxi or someone drive you up the winding road to the park entrance.

 If you are lucky enough to take the funicular to the top you will experience some awesome views and find yourself at the top of the world.
 First, take awhile to enjoy the view of the city and pick out all the places you’ve visited with the kids.
 The love this!